0491

 Chicago, ILCurrent City / State

-GAUnits & Campaigns
+Units & Campaigns

-B/1-106TH AVIATION REGIMENT, Commander
+B/1-106TH Aviation Regiment, Commander

-84th TC, USAR, OC/T
+84th TC, United States Army Reserve, OC/T

-81st RD, USAR, Deputy Theater Historian
+81st RD, United States Army Reserve, Deputy Theater Historian

 Awards & Decorations